 What are the most essential soft skills to work better in data science teams, solve problems more effectively, and excel in your career?
-Gijs van den Dool, an international consultant and researcher in remote sensing with 20+ years experience shares his learnings.
+Gijs van den Dool, an international consultant and researcher in remote sensing with 20+ years of experience shares his learnings.

 Can you describe your journey into AI/ data science?

 - Has a consultancy firm for environmental studies